FG cuts 2020 budget by N1.5trn – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The Federal Executive Council (FEC) meeting presided over by President Muhammadu Buhari has approved N1.5 trillion reduction in the 2020 budget to fit into the present realities.
+The Federal Executive Council (FEC) has approved N1.5 trillion reduction in the 2020 budget to fit into the present realities.

-Recalled that President Buhari signed the approved budget of N10.59 trillion budget on December 17, 2019.
+President Muhammadu Buhari signed the approved budget N10.59 trillion budget on December 17, 2019.

-Briefing State House correspondents, after the meeting, Minister of Finance Mrs. Zainab Ahmed said the government was working on a worst scenario oil benchmark of $30 per barrel at 2.18 million barrels per day.
+Briefing State House Correspondent, after the meeting, Minister of Finance Mrs. Zainab Ahmed said government was working on a worst scenario oil benchmark of $30 per barrel at 2.18 million barrels per day.

-She said Buhari had also approved other far-reaching measures in the face of the current economic realities occasioned by COVID-19.
+She said Buhari has also approved other far-reaching measures in the race or current economic realities occasioned by COVID-19.

-The minister listed some of the measures to include a cut on the size of the federal-funded upstream projects by N457 billion, reduction of projected revenue from excise duty, cut on capital expenditure by 20%, a reduction of recurrent expenditure by 25%, a ban on recruitment except for essential services and the review of social investment programme among others.
+The minister listed some of the measures to include a cut down on the size of the federally funded upstream projects by N457 billion, reduction of projected revenue from excise duty, cut down on capital expenditure by 20 per cent, a reduction of recurrent expenditure by 25 per cent, a ban on recruitment except for essential services and the review of social investment programme among others.

 She, however, assured that the government was not considering downsizing of staff or a cut in the salaries of civil servants.

-Ahmed said: “What we have done is that we have written every ministry and given them guidelines on how these adjustments will be made to enable us have detailed imputes from the ministries.
-But I can just say that the bulk of the cut is about N1.5 trillion, the reduction in the size of the budget.
+“What we have done is that we have written every ministry and given them guidelines on how these adjustments will be made to enable us have detailed imputes from the ministries.
+But I can just say that the bulk cut is about N1.5 trillion, the reduction in the size of the budget.
 And this includes N457 billion from PMS under-recovery.”

-On how much it affects the federal-funded upstream projects, she said: “It is about 25 percent cut.
+On how much it affects the federally funded upstream projects, she said, “it is about 25 percent cut.
 The exact amount we will work out when we get inputs from the ministries, departments and agencies.”

 “The fiscal authorities are working on it with the fiscal authority team and we will get Mr. President’s approval before we come up with what we will announce to the public.”